 Quality, engaging content is a prerequisite for search engine optimization.
 If your website relies on publishing a lot of text content, that means you need to include images.
 Images, such as photos, illustrations, infographics and others, are key to making your content look more attractive and consumable - greeting visitors with a long, unbroken wall of text will result in low time on site and high bounce rates.
 The problem with images, from an SEO perspective, is that while computers can maybe pick out general shapes and colors in an image, they can’t really tell what’s going on in the image.
 That means when a search engine crawls your page, it won’t "see" the image, and that’s a problem.

-If search engines don’t know what’s in an image, there’s no way for them to tell how it relates to the page content, or if it does at all.
+If search engines don’t know what’s in an image, there’s no way for them to tell how it relates to the page content, or if it relates at all.
 They also won’t be able to figure out if it’s relevant to an image search query.
 Fortunately, there’s a relatively simple way to solve this problem to improve your SEO and user experience: image alternative text.

 Alternative text, often just called "alt text," is an HTML attribute added to image tags to provide a description of the image: